Yves Béhar

-In 2011, the Conde Nast Innovation and Design Awards recognized him as Designer of the Year.
+In 2011, the Conde Nast Innovation and Design Awards recognized Béhar as Designer of the Year.
 His clients have included Herman Miller, Movado, PUMA, Kodak, MINI, Western Digital, See Better to Learn Better, General Electric, Swarovski, Samsung, SNOO'S Happiest Baby Smart Bassinet, Jimmyjane, Prada and Cobalt Robotics.

-Early Life and Career
+Early life, education, and early career

-Béhar was born in 1967 in Lausanne, Switzerland to a German mother, Christine Béhar and a Sephardic Jewish, Turkish father, Henry Béhar.
+Béhar was born in 1967 in Lausanne, Switzerland to a German mother, Christine Béhar, and a Sephardi Jewish father, Henry Béhar, whose ancestors were expelled from a ghetto in Venice and resettled in Turkey.

 He studied drawing and industrial design in both Europe and the United States.
 Béhar attended school in Lausanne, Switzerland and at the Art Center College of Design in Pasadena, California.
-In 1991, he received a Bachelor of Science in Industrial Design from the Art Center College of Design.
+In 1991, he received a bachelor of science degree in industrial design from the Art Center College of Design.

 Prior to founding Fuseproject, Béhar was design leader at the Silicon Valley offices of frog design and Lunar Design, developing product identities for clients such as Apple, Hewlett-Packard and Silicon Graphics.